Premature Withdrawal of FD

 How to Avoid the Penalty on Premature Withdrawal of FD

-You can also check the suitable alternatives to avoid or minimise penalties linked with premature withdrawal of fixed deposit:
+You can also check suitable alternatives to avoid or minimise penalties linked with premature withdrawal of a fixed deposit.
+Here are some practical ways to avoid or reduce the penalty on premature FD withdrawal:

-• Better Liquidity Planning: Maintaining staggered maturities or linked facilities ensures access to funds without disturbing long-term investments.
+Using staggered maturities or linked facilities helps you access funds when needed without touching your long-term investments.

 Key Takeaways

-Premature FD withdrawal allows investors to access funds before maturity but usually results in lower returns due to interest recalculation and penalty charges.
-The bank revises the FD interest rates based on the actual tenure completed and applies a reduction, typically between 0.50% and 1%.
-While this facility gives liquidity in times of financial need, proper planning, staggered investments, or options such as loans against FD can help prevent early closure and protect long-term earnings.
+Premature FD withdrawal allows investors to access funds before maturity but with certain penalties.
+The bank revises the interest rate based on the actual tenure completed and applies a reduction, typically between 0.50% and 1%.
+You can use an FD premature withdrawal penalty calculator to estimate the exact deduction before closing your deposit.
+While this facility offers liquidity during financial need, proper planning, staggered investments, or options such as loans against FD can help you avoid early closure and protect your long-term earnings.

 Explore More Under FD Premature Withdrawal